Terminal

 1Y history, implied volatility

-Druckenmiller watches VIX spikes as potential entry signals — historically, VIX above 40 has marked major buying opportunities.
+VIX spikes have historically been contrarian entry signals — readings above 40 have consistently marked major market bottoms and buying opportunities.

 Real GDP Growth